interpreter-failed/love/README.md

-# letters-to-janka
+# letters-for-janka
-The love letters to Janka
+The love letters for Janka